WWE News: Finn Balor Not Returning For ‘WrestleMania’? Experts Say, ‘Good!’

 The only way this set up makes sense, then, is if Finn Balor feuds with Triple H, thus taking Seth Rollins’ place.

-In a previous WWE news report by the Inquisitr, in fact, that’s exactly the possibility that will happen.
+In a previous WWE news report by the Inquisitr, in fact, there’s a possibility that will happen.

-We’ll recall that Seth Rollins has been sidelined with a knee injury.
-We’ll also recall that Seth Rollins made a return to the ring last night, but he hasn’t been cleared for heavy-duty matches and he certainly hasn’t been restored to “full health.”
+Fans will recall that Seth Rollins has been sidelined with a knee injury.
+They will also recall that Seth Rollins made a return to the ring last night, but he hasn’t been cleared for heavy-duty matches and certainly hasn’t been restored to “full health.”

 Whether kayfabe or not, this possible twist in the Rollins-Triple H-Balor feud is certainly something to think about.